unforswearing/lnks/README.md

 ## Configuration File

-`lnks` stores default values for some options and other behind-the-scenes details in the `lnksrc` configuration file located at `"$HOME"/.config/lnks/lnks.rc`.
+`lnks` stores default values for some options and other behind-the-scenes details in the `lnks.rc` configuration file located at `"$HOME"/.config/lnks/lnks.rc`.

 Current options: